seraphile/rimshare/README.md

 # Rimshare
-Open source rimworld graphic resources for modders.
+Open source rimworld graphic resources & wiki for modders.
 Feel free to use any image here for your own modding projects.